drenize/EDA-House-Market/README.md

 - Data Visualisation

 ## Data Cleaning
-Missing values occured in three categorical variable for which an imputation by mode has been applied.
+Missing values occured in three categorical variables for which an imputation by mode has been applied.

 ## Model Choice
+Linear regression modeling is explored for prices and grade.